Hungry Happenings

 Raspberry Linzer Cookie Hearts for Mom

-When it comes to my sweet tooth I take after my dad, he could eat cookies morning, noon and night and has been known to have them instead of a meal.
+When it comes to my sweet tooth, I take after my dad; he could eat cookies morning, noon, and night and has been known to have them instead of a meal.
 I will admit to doing the same.
-My mom, on the other hand, enjoys sweets, but feels that the treat must be totally worth the calories or she wont bother.
+My mom, on the other hand, enjoys sweets but feels that the treat must be totally worth the calories, or she won't bother.
 So, I laughed when she told me that she skipped dinner because she had eaten too many of these Raspberry Linzer Cookie Hearts.

-I gave her four of these large heart shaped cookies at her birthday lunch yesterday and by dinner there was only one left in the box.
-I'm guessing by the time their heads hit the pillow the box was empty.
+I gave her four of these large heart-shaped cookies at her birthday lunch yesterday, and by dinner, there was only one left in the box.
+I'm guessing by the time their heads hit the pillow, the box was empty.
 I don't blame them.
 These cookies are that good.

 Raspberry Linzer Cookie Hearts for Mother's Day.
 Heart shaped almond cookies filled with raspberry jam.

-The first time I tried the recipe for these Raspberry Linzer Cookies I brought them to my parent's monthly game night.
+The first time I tried the recipe for these Raspberry Linzer Cookies, I brought them to my parents' monthly game night.
 The cookies were gone before the games even began.
 I noticed my mom had eaten one, then wrapped one up to save for later.
 I knew that meant she really liked the cookies.

 These Raspberry Linzer Cookie Hearts for Mom are the perfect treat to show your mom you care about her on Mother's Day.
 This sweet dessert will have your mouths watering and unable to get enough!